Smoked Beer Can Chicken is my new favorite way to cook a whole chicken. This method has been popular with barbecue enthusiasts for quite some time.

 *When removing the chicken from the smoker or grill, hold the beer can base and not just the chicken.
 The beer will be very hot.
 Discard any leftover beer.

-Serve my smoked beer can chicken with roasted potato wedges and green beans or any of your favorite side dishes.
+Serve my smoked beer can chicken with roasted potato wedges, green beans, or any of your favorite side dishes.

-Store any leftover chicken in an airtight container refrigerated for 3-4 days.
+Any leftovers should be stored refrigerated in an airtight container for 3-4 days.
 It can also be kept frozen in a freezer-safe container for 4-6 weeks.

 Recipe FAQs